 Well, to answer the question simply, no. Your landlord’s insurance will probably not cover your personal belongings, and it might not cover your liability if someone gets hurt in your apartment or rented house.

 Like we said earlier, your landlord’s insurance only covers the structure of the building itself.
 So, if there’s a fire, their insurance would pay to rebuild it, but it won’t pay to replace your belongings.
 You’d be on your own.

 If you have a covered loss (i.e. fire, burglary, or vandalism) your renter’s insurance would replace the belongings that were destroyed.

 But a quick tip – check and see if the policy has actual cash value coverage or replacement cost coverage.

 Actual Cash Value will only give you the depreciated value of your belongings (their value at the time of the loss.)
-This may not be enough for you to replace your belongings with similar models at today’s prices.
+This may not be enough for you to replace your belongings at today’s prices.

-Replacement cost coverage will allow you to replace your belongings with similar models no matter what their depreciated value is.
+Replacement cost coverage can allow you to replace your belongings at today’s prices.

 So, that’s just something to be aware of when you’re choosing the renter’s insurance that’s right for you.